IGME-202-2221/project-2-tangj07/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
-Pursue or Seek the follower sheep
+Seek the follower sheeps
 - Obstacles - _List all obstacle types this state avoids_
-They will not avoid anything.
+Wood Blocks.
 - Seperation - _List all agents this state seperates from_
 They will seperate from each other so the wolves do not overlap each other.